spmeesseman/extjs-pkg-plyr/README.md

 ## Description

-> This package provides an ExtJS package wrapper for the plyr html5 media player.
+> This package provides an ExtJS package wrapper for the [plyr html5 media player](https://github.com/sampotts/plyr) by [Sam Potts](https://github.com/sampotts), available on [npmjs.org](https://www.npmjs.com/package/plyr).
+The plyr package is used as a dependency and this package will include its distribution files into ExtJs client builds.

 ## Install